 California Labor Laws on Overtime Violations

 California’s overtime regulations represent some of the most comprehensive worker protection measures in the United States.
 California Labor Commissioner’s Office rigorously enforces complex overtime laws designed to ensure fair compensation for workers across various industries, with special attention to healthcare employees.
+Wage and hour claims are governed by two sources of authority: the provisions of the Labor Code and the series of 18 wage orders adopted by the Industrial Welfare Commission.
+Mendiola v.
+CPS Security Solutions, Inc. (2015) 60 Cal.4th 833, 838.
+Both sources provide comprehensive protections for nonexempt employees including healthcare workers.

 The key overtime violation categories include: